SanchoBlaze/blazeislebot/README.md

 ## Guild Setup

+### Automatic Setup Guidance
+When the bot joins your server, **the server owner automatically receives a welcome DM** with complete setup instructions.
+No more guessing what needs to be configured!

 ### Easy Configuration with Modals
-Once the bot is running and has been invited to a new server, an Administrator must configure it using the **new modal-based `/config` command**.
-This provides an intuitive interface for setting up all bot features.
+The bot uses an **intelligent configuration system** that prevents crashes and guides you through setup.
+The **modal-based `/config` command** provides an intuitive interface for setting up all bot features with built-in validation.

 #### Configuration Commands
 - `/config view` - Displays the current settings for the server